Guided Visualization for Anxiety: Use Imagination to Feel Calm

 Creating a Calm Environment for Visualization

 Your surroundings matter.
 Choose a quiet, clutter-free corner, dim the lights, and add soft textures.
-A recommended 5-day “Design Your Calm Space” mini-course (15 min/day) is available on Mindful.org.

-- Use earplugs or gentle ambient sound
+- Use earplugs or a soft, calming ambient sound.

 How to Start Guided Visualization Meditation